 Modern Research on Amalaki

-There has been significant scientific research evaluating the benefits of amla both on its own, and as an ingredient in chyavanprash and triphala.
-Among other things, studies have looked at amla’s ability to foster appropriate glucose levels, cholesterol levels, and its immunomodulatory and antioxidant effects.
-Below are a few links that summarize some of these findings:
+There has been substantial scientific research measuring the benefits of amla both on its own, and as an ingredient in chyavanprash and triphala.
+Among other things, studies have looked at amla’s ability to promote appropriate glucose levels, cholesterol levels, and its immunomodulatory and antioxidant effects.

-A night dose of amla before sleep can weaken the teeth in the same way that over-exposure to citrus fruits might, eroding tooth enamel; taken in this manner, amla may also irritate the throat.
-Being an edible fruit, there are no other known issues with amla, even at higher doses.
+A night dose of amla before sleep can be harmful to the teeth in the same way that over-exposure to citrus fruits might, eroding tooth enamel; taken in this manner, amla may also irritate the throat.
+Being an edible fruit, there are no other known problems with amla, even at higher doses.

 Amla should be avoided in cases of high ama (toxicity) or when kapha is especially aggravated.
 It is also ill advised when individuals of a pitta-predominant constitution have diarrhea.
 There is some evidence to suggest caution among individuals with an iron deficiency because amla can form chelates with iron and thus reduce the amount of usable iron in the blood.
 Traditionally however, amla has been used to balance and build the blood.